getify/You-Dont-Know-JS/scope & closures/ch3.md

 But what exactly makes a new bubble?
 Is it only the function?
 Can other structures in JavaScript create bubbles of scope?

-## Function Scope
+## Scope Units

-The most common answer to those questions is that JavaScript *only* has function-based scope.
+The most common answer to those questions is that JavaScript has function-based scope.
 That is, each function you declare creates a bubble for itself, but no other structures create their own scope bubbles.
 As we'll see in just a little bit, this is not quite true.

 But first, let's explore function scope and its implications.